Spherically symmetric black hole spacetimes on hyperboloidal slices: Stable stationary initial data for given gauge conditions

-With \texttt{NDSolve} it is not straightforward to estimate the the error of the solution, which in turn makes the study of its convergence difficult.
-In order to overcome this hurdle, a simple 1st order Euler method was implemented to solve the same system of coupled equations.
-The Euler integrator was used for the shooting, while a bisection method was used for the matching part (looking how close to zero $\alpha|_r=0$ was for the chosen value of $\cp$).
-An example of the results obtained for $m_{cK}=1$ and $\cnK=1$ (for a value of $\cp=1.03903643703151$ in the Euler method) is shown in \fref{fort}, including the \texttt{NDSolve} solution for comparison -- there are obvious differences.
-The main obstacle in Euler method was that the $\sim 3\%$ of the gridpoints closest to \scrip looked very noisy and there was a jump between the values of $\delta\beta$ and $\bar\omega$ at both sides of the noise, even if a solution for the whole domain was found.
-Fine-tuning on the correct value of $\cp$ was difficult, as the RHS would change sign several times throughout the domain of $\cp$ considered, and not all of the potentially promising values would provide a solution extending all the way to the origin.
-An extra difficulty was that sometimes the RHS would become complex halfway through the integration and no full solution was found (as also happened with \texttt{NDSolve}).
-While 1st order convergence for the part of the solution between the origin and the noise was recovered, this is clearly not satisfactory enough.
-A 4th order Runge-Kutta integrator was also tested, showing a similar qualitative behaviour to the Euler one.
+With \texttt{NDSolve} it is not straightforward to estimate the the error of the solution (even using options like \texttt{AccuracyGoal} or \texttt{PrecisionGoal}), which in turn makes the study of its convergence difficult. {Using $x=\cdot10^{-5}$ as starting point for the integration gave larger residuals, as expected, but this is not enough to systematically study convergence.} In order to overcome this hurdle, {simple explicit integrators were} implemented to solve the same system of coupled equations. {Those were a 1st order Euler method and a 4th order Runge-Kutta (RK4)}.
+The explicit integrator was used for the shooting, while a bisection method was used for the matching part (looking how close to zero $\alpha|_r=0$ was for the chosen value of $\cp$).
+An example of the results obtained for $m_{cK}=1$ and $\cnK=1$ (for a value of $\cp=1.03903643703151$ in the Euler method) is shown in subfigures \ref{dbetafort} and \ref{wbarfort} with a solid black line, also including the \texttt{NDSolve} solution for comparison (black dashed) -- there are obvious differences. {Two solutions obtained with the RK4 integrator are also shown in \fref{fort} in blue, solid for 200 points (with $\cp=0.9891442037734391040608175$) and dashed for 220 points ($\cp=0.989160040599287855336$), although they are only distinguishable from each other in the noisy part near \scrip.
+While these curves are closer to the \texttt{NDSolve} solution, there are still differences between them.} The main obstacle in {the explicit integration} methods was that the $\sim 3\%$ of the gridpoints closest to \scrip look very noisy and there is a jump between the values of $\delta\beta$ and $\bar\omega$ at both sides of the noise, even if a solution for the whole domain was found.
+Fine-tuning on the correct value of $\cp$ was difficult {(this is why only two solutions are given for the RK4)}, as the RHS would change sign several times throughout the domain of $\cp$ considered {(quite possibly due to the presence of the noisy part)}, and not all of the potentially promising values would provide a solution extending all the way to the origin.
+An extra difficulty was that sometimes the RHS would become complex halfway through the integration and no full solution was found, which also happened with \texttt{NDSolve}. {Convergence for the part of the RK4 solution between the origin and the noise is shown in \sfref{rk4}: the Hamiltonian and $r$-component of the momentum constraints are evaluated for the 200 and 220-point RK4 solutions and rescaled according to the expected 4th order convergence.
+Both lines overlap perfectly in most of the interior domain.}